CarlosMecha/notifications/README.md

 be deleted.

 - `POST /:topic?`: Pushes a notification to the server.
 If the topic is not set, the default one will be assigned.
-The body defines the payload of the notification.
+The body defines the payload of the notification. `Content-Type` header defines the format of the payload.
+Currently supported:

+    - `application/json`: JSON payload.
+Default if the header is not provided.

+If the content type is not supported, is going to be stored as a binary array, and returned as an array of bytes.

 ## Configuration
 Check `config.json`.